Finite Invariant Sets with Bridging Points in Logistic IFS: Logistic-Tent IFS

-A 3-point toss-and-catch occurs when the parameters satisfy:
+A 3-point toss-and-catch structure occurs when the parameters satisfy the condition:

-Each point is a fixed point of $g$ and period-2 point of $h$~(See {\bf Figs.~\ref{fig: return3_lt}} and \textbf{~\ref{fig:network-lgs-tent}}): \(\left\{\frac{\mu}{1+\mu^2}, 1-\frac1\gamma, \frac{\mu^2}{1+\mu^2}\right\}\).
-Unlike the logistic IFS, this system consists only of periodic points of $g$ and $h$.
+This set consists of the nontrivial fixed point of $g$ and the two points on a period-2 orbit of $h$:

+Unlike the logistic IFS, this system consists only of periodic points of $g$ and $h$, as illustrated in {\bf Fig.~\ref{fig:network-lgs-tent}}.
 This behavior arises because $g$ and $h$ possess an intersection other than $\{0,\ 1\}$.
 In the logistic IFS, a contradiction appears in the 3-point case unless a bridging point associated with a preimage is introduced.
 In the logistic-tent IFS, this contradiction is avoided because the two maps share a nontrivial intersection point.
 Further details are provided in the supplementary material.

 {\bf Figure~\ref{fig:phase-diagram-lt}} illustrates an approximation of attractor ``size'' using $\varepsilon$-balls ($\varepsilon=10^{-6}$).
-Similar to the logistic IFS, a distinct curve emerges that marks regions where the IFS attractor is sparse relative to the surrounding dense regions.
-The condition curves (C$'$1), (C$'$2), and (C$'$3) are shown in the right panel.
-If the parameter set $(\mu, \gamma)$ satisfies conditions (C$'$1), (C$'$2), or (C$'$3), toss-and-catch dynamics are observed regardless of the value of probability $p$.
+Similar to the logistic IFS, a distinct curve emerges, marking regions where the IFS attractor is sparse relative to the surrounding dense regions.
+The curves defined by the conditions (Cond.~1$'$), (Cond.~2$'$), and (Cond.~3$'$) are shown in the right panel.
+If the parameter set $(\mu, \gamma)$ satisfies conditions (Cond.~1$'$), (Cond.~2$'$), or (Cond.~3$'$), the corresponding finite invariant set exists regardless of the value of the switching probability $p$.
 We observe a toss-and-catch-like structure near the curves, similar to that of the logistic IFS.
-This observation demonstrates that toss-and-catch structures are also robust mechanisms in the logistic-tent IFS.
+This observation suggests that stable toss-and-catch structures possess a certain coarse-grained robustness in the logistic-tent IFS: although the exact finite invariant set exists only along specific parameter curves, nearby parameter regions may still exhibit sparse and visually recognizable toss-and-catch-like dynamics when the corresponding expected Lyapunov exponent remains negative, as discussed in Sec.~\ref{sec:stability}.